-Mr. LaGrone was a nationally noted poet, sculptor, philosopher, and humanitarian.
-He was also active with the Unitarian Church of Harrisburg while he lived in Harrisburg in the 1970’s.
-While associated with UCH, Oliver LaGrone inspired members of the church to establish a scholarship in his name.
-Funds to establish and build the scholarship came from many fundraisers and the donations of many individuals and organizations over the years, including Oliver LaGrone's own donation of the proceeds from the sale of his sculpture, "The Dancer".
-Historically, some additional funds came in via the UCH Endowment Fund and the L. James Eckels Trust.
+Oliver LaGrone was a nationally noted poet, sculptor, philosopher, and humanitarian.
+He was also active with the Unitarian Church of Harrisburg (UCH) while he lived in Harrisburg and taught at The Pennsylvania State University in the 1970’s.
+LaGrone’s accomplishments and engaging manner inspired members of the church to create a scholarship in his name.
+Over the years, funds to establish and build the scholarship came from many fundraisers and the donations of many individuals and organizations, including LaGrone's donation of the proceeds from a sale of his sculpture, "The Dancer".
+Historically, some additional funds came from the UCH Endowment Fund and the L. James Eckels Trust.
 However, today, the scholarship fund is replenished solely by donations and fund raisers such as the Book Swap.

-The Oliver LaGrone Scholarship program offers the largest local scholarship available to graduates of Harrisburg Public High Schools.
-Scholars receive $10,000 ($2,500 annually).
+The Oliver LaGrone Scholarship program offers the largest local scholarship available to graduates of Harrisburg Public High School.
+The 2022 Scholar can receive up to $12,000 ($3000 annually).

 - You are a student at the Harrisburg Public High Schools or a graduate of the Harrisburg School District (graduates must apply within five years of their graduation)